Video Games Examples:

 - Many spell and class feature lists are much closer to their pen-and-paper counterparts.
 Druids benefited the most from this: they were nearly unplayable in NWN.

-- Possibly the biggest reason: the Arbitrary Headcount Limit was raised to four characters, letting you have a dedicated tank, divine caster, arcane caster, and skill-monkey.
+- The Arbitrary Headcount Limit was raised to four characters, letting you have a dedicated tank, divine caster, arcane caster, and Skill Monkey.